Cost Estimation in Project Management: The Key to a Successful Project

 If you set your price too high you might lose the job.
 The client may well find someone else who will do it for a more reasonable price.

 Or they might accept your price but feel resentful that they have been overcharged.
 This can create a bad relationship with the client.
-It can lead to the client scrutinising the work and looking for faults so that they can get some of their fee refunded.
+It can lead to the client scrutinizing the work and looking for faults so that they can get some of their fees refunded.
 Even if they don’t do that they are unlikely to recommend you.
 And today so much depends on the recommendations of previous clients either by word of mouth or through online feedback.

-It may well be a genuine mistake because you over-estimated the complexity of the job or how long you thought it would take.
-You might think you can sort the problem by charging less for the final job.
+It may well be a genuine mistake because you overestimated the complexity of the job or how long you thought it would take.
+You might think you can sort out the problem by charging less for the final job.
 But that doesn’t do your reputation any good either.
 Admitting you overestimated it could make your business look less professional

 The problem with underestimating costs

 The most obvious issue here is that you might put in a lot of effort for little reward.
 You still have to pay your contractors and others involved in the project.
 By the time you have finished, there might be little profit left – or worse, you could even end up making a loss.